Gastroenteritis is usually caused by a viral, bacterial, or parasitic infection.

 Gastroenteritis caused by bacteria

 Bacteria are likely to cause fever and bloody diarrhea and some types cause abdominal cramps.
-Certain kinds of bacteria, such as some strains of E. coli and Shigella, produce toxins that can cause a complication called hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is a serious disorder that usually occurs in children and involves the formation of small blood clots throughout the body that block the flow of blood to vital... read more , which can cause severe anemia and acute kidney injury.
+Certain kinds of bacteria, such as some strains of E. coli and Shigella, produce toxins that can cause a complication called hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is a serious disorder that usually occurs in children and involves the formation of small blood clots throughout the body that block the flow of blood to vital... read more .
+In this syndrome, red blood cells are destroyed (called hemolysis), and kidney failure occurs, causing toxic substances to build up in the blood (called uremia).
+This complication is a common cause of chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Major causes are diabetes and high blood pressure... read more in children.

 Gastroenteritis caused by parasites